Pavi-245/spark-delarative-pipelines/docs/sdp.md

+A Palantir‑Inspired Way to Build Reinsurance Data Pipelines This repository provides a structured, end‑to‑end overview of Spark Declarative Pipelines (SDP) introduced in Spark 4.1, using reinsurance‑domain examples and explaining why SDP aligns naturally with Palantir Foundry’s data‑platform philosophy.
+The intent is twofold:
+	•	Serve as a technical reference for SDP concepts and examples
+	•	Explain why Palantir teams are especially well‑positioned to adopt SDP

+Overview
+Data engineering is moving away from job‑centric pipelines toward dataset‑centric systems.
+With Spark 4.1, Declarative Pipelines (SDP) formalize this shift.
+Instead of explicitly handling execution order, scheduling, and retries, engineers declare what datasets should exist and how they are derived.
+Spark handles the rest.
+For engineers working with Palantir Foundry, this model will feel immediately familiar.

-# What is Spark Declarative Pipelines (SDP)?
+What is Spark Declarative Pipelines (SDP)?
 Spark Declarative Pipelines (SDP) is a declarative framework for building reliable, maintainable, and testable data pipelines on Apache Spark.
-Instead of focusing on:
-	•	job ordering
-	•	orchestration logic
-	•	retries and failure handling
-SDP allows you to focus on:
+Rather than writing orchestration logic, SDP lets you describe intent:
-	•	what datasets should exist
+	•	What datasets should exist
-	•	what transformations define those datasets
+	•	What transformations define them
-Spark automatically handles:
+Spark automatically manages:
-	•	execution orchestration
-	•	dependency resolution
+	•	Dependency resolution
-	•	compute management
+	•	Execution ordering
-	•	incremental processing
+	•	Incremental processing
-	•	error handling
+	•	Error handling
+	•	Parallelization

-This shift from execution‑first to intent‑first is exactly the philosophy Palantir Foundry has been built on for years.
+This mirrors the Palantir Foundry philosophy:
+  Image Declare the data product.
+Let the platform manage execution.
+​

-## What SDP Supports
+What SDP Supports
-SDP is designed for both batch and streaming workloads, including:
+SDP is designed for both batch and streaming workloads and supports common enterprise use cases:
-	•	Cloud storage ingestion\ Amazon S3, Azure ADLS Gen2, Google Cloud Storage
+	•	Data ingestion from cloud storage\(Amazon S3, Azure ADLS Gen2, Google Cloud Storage)
-	•	Message‑bus ingestion\ Apache Kafka, Amazon Kinesis, Google Pub/Sub, Azure EventHub
+	•	Data ingestion from message buses\(Apache Kafka, Amazon Kinesis, Google Pub/Sub, Azure EventHub)
-	•	Incremental batch and streaming transformations These are the same primitives we commonly use in Palantir Foundry — but here they are expressed directly in Spark’s core programming model.
+	•	Incremental batch and streaming transformations

+Why SDP Matters (Especially at Palantir)
+Palantir data platforms emphasize:
+	•	Dataset lineage
+	•	Ontology‑driven modeling
+	•	Incremental recomputation
+	•	A strict separation between what data represents and how it is computed SDP brings these same principles directly into open‑source Spark.
+  Image Foundry‑style pipeline semantics become native Spark semantics with SDP.
+​

+Dataflow Graph
+Every SDP pipeline is represented as a dataflow graph:
+	•	Nodes → datasets (tables or views)
+	•	Edges → flows (transformations)
+Spark automatically:
+	•	Builds the DAG
+	•	Resolves dependencies
+	•	Executes flows in the correct order
+	•	Parallelizes execution when possible
+No explicit orchestration is required.

+Key Concepts in SDP
+Flows
+A flow is the fundamental unit of data processing in SDP.
+A flow:
+	•	Reads from a source
+	•	Applies user‑defined logic
+	•	Writes to a target dataset
+	•	Supports both batch and streaming semantics

 # SDP Examples in Reinsurance